 3. It helps in reducing Employee Turnover

-When you get to know the satisfaction levels of the employees and you genuinely work to enhance Employee Satisfaction and loyalty, you make good organizational changes and your decisions are somewhat employee-friendly.
+When you get to know the satisfaction levels of the employees and you genuinely work to enhance Employee Satisfaction and loyalty, you make good organizational changes like adopting a CRM for recruiting and your decisions are somewhat employee-friendly.
 This helps in increasing employees' happiness which thus results in reducing employee turnover.

 A reduction in employee turnover helps to cut costs of finding, recruiting, hiring and training new employees frequently which ultimately benefits the organization.

 Different companies conduct eNPS surveys at different intervals of time.
 Some companies do it as frequently as monthly surveys, some do it quarterly, some do it twice a year or some may do it annually or even once in a couple of years.

 When you are deciding on how often you should conduct eNPS surveys, you should keep in mind that the survey should neither be after such long intervals of time that they loose accuracy, nor the surveys should be on such frequent basis that it causes survey fatigue.

 Survey fatigue is a situation when people are surveyed so many times and on such frequent basis that they feel bored of filling a survey and they tend to not respond a survey.
 This decreases the value of the surveys and reduces the response rate.
 Therefore, you must not over-survey your employees.